redecheck/redecheck/README.md

 ReDeCheck (REsponsive DEsign CHECKer, pronounced “Ready Check”) is an automated tool designed to aid developers during the process of testing the layouts of responsive (i.e., "mobile ready") web sites.
 With the huge range of devices currently available, performing adequate quality assurance on a sufficient range of devices is extremely difficult, if not impossible.
-Yet, since it is important to have a high-quality mobile-ready web site, ReDeCheck makes responsive web testing both efficient and effective!
+ReDeCheck extracts the layout of a web page at a wide variety of viewport widths, from smartphones to desktops, then analyses the layout behaviour found to detect common RWD layout issues, such as overlapping elements, elements overflowing their containers or the viewport, and incongruous wrapping elements.
+Since it is important to have a high-quality mobile-ready web site, ReDeCheck makes responsive web testing both efficient and effective!

 ## Installing Maven